willthames/ansiblefest2018/slides/slides.md

 <h3>What's your favourite thing to do when you Ansible?</h3>

 Mostly Kubernetes these days!
-But AWS works pretty well too.
+But AWS works pretty well too
 </div>

 ---